falgunisharma1/Checkers-Game/README.md

 This took me a long time to figure out but it helped me cutting down a lot of work in DOM manipulation.

-2. Second was King Logic as it included a lot of ugly if and else statements :)
+2. Second was King Logic as it included a lot of ugly if and else statements and I would like to remove those with already exisiting logics within the functions.

 <h2>Future Features:</h2>